linkerd/website/linkerd.io/content/2-edge/reference/multicluster.md

 ## Federated Services

-Federated services take this a step farther by allowing a service which is deployed to multiple clusters to be joined into a single federated service.
+Federated services take this a step farther by allowing a service which is deployed to multiple clusters to be joined into a single union service.

 The service mirror controller will look for all services in all linked clusters which match a label selector (`mirror.linkerd.io/federated=member` by default) and create a federated service called `<svc name>-federated` which will act as a union of all those services with that name.
-For example, all traffic sent to the `store-web-federated` federated service will be load balananced over all replicas of all services name `store-web` in all linked clusters.
+For example, all traffic sent to the `store-web-federated` federated service will be load balanced over all replicas of all services name `store-web` in all linked clusters.

 The concept of "namespace sameness" applies, which means that the federated service will be created in the same namespace as the individual services and services can only join a federated service in the same namespace.

-Since Linkerd's *destination servce* uses "remote-discovery" to discovery the endpoints of a federated service, all of the requirements for flat mode also apply to federated services: the clusters must be on a flat network where pods in one cluster can connect to pods in the others, the clusters must have the
+Since Linkerd's *destination servce* uses "remote-discovery" to discover the endpoints of a federated service, all of the requirements for flat mode also apply to federated services: the clusters must be on a flat network where pods in one cluster can connect to pods in the others, the clusters must have the